KrokusPokus/jpegview/README.md

 ## System Requirements

 * 64-bit Windows OS
-* CPU with SSE2.
-This is the only instruction set fully working with linear light math at this time.
+* CPU with with at least SSE2 for linear light resampling to work.
+Anything lower will do regular resampling.

 ## Additional Thanks